 Today it is a both a major Christian pilgrimage site and an important archaeological site under the auspices of the Franciscan Order.
 The name Capernaum is a Greek rendering of the Hebrew Kfar Nachum, meaning village of Nachum.
 Medieval Jewish traditions associate it with the burial place of the biblical prophet Nachum.

 In the Gospels according to Mathew and Mark, Jesus meets the fishermen Simon Peter, Andrew his brother and later James and John the sons of Zebedee by the lake shore in Capernaum and recruits them by offering to make them “fishers of men”.
 Later, according to Mark, he would preach in the synagogue and then set out to revive a dead girl with words “talitakumi”.

+Pilgrims, as well as casual tourists and history enthusiasts, can walk through this open ancient town and Biblical village.
+Devoted pilgrims as well as history buffs will have a field day exploring several things of interest in Capernaum.
 The archaeological remains of Capernaum include the ruins of a 3rd century C.E. synagogue; two Byzantine churches, one octagonal in shape, referred to as Peter’s House, residential buildings, olive presses, a variety of elegant architectural elements and various Greek and Aramaic inscriptions.